When checking the security and privacy of any online service, always ask yourself the following questions:

 Tutanota supports MTA-STS.
 This standard should be supported by all email services by now because it is to an email what strict HTTPS is to a website: It enforces transport encryption (TLS) whenever TLS is possible.

 Tutanota also supports SPF, DKIM and DMARC.
 These three protocols are necessary to harden the infrastructure against intrusion from phishing and spam emails.

-Tutanota adds another layer to this protection by enabling its users to report phishing.
+Tutanota adds another layer to this protection by enabling its users to report phishing emails.
 This reporting features works with zero-knowledge as well: